-Risk disclosure : Before we sign the client agreement, our licensed employee or self-employed account executive shall explain to our clients the terms of the agreement and the risks involved in applying for financing and consequence for failing to meet our margin calls.
-Credit assessment : Our Margin Financing Approver is responsible for conducting credit assessment on our clients applying for margin accounts.
-In respect of margin loan, we also assess the market value, type, liquidity and volatility of securities and debt instruments offered as collateral in revising the list of eligible securities and debt instruments for financing.
-Credit policy : We approve credit line for each margin account client on a case-by-case basis with close reference to our credit assessment results as well as the prevailing market conditions.
+We approve credit line for each margin account client on a case-by-case basis with close reference to our credit assessment results as well as the prevailing market conditions.
 We have in place an approval mechanism for extending credit line granted to our clients.
 Additionally, we set the maximum amount of margin loan (in respect of margin account) granted to a single client in our operations manual as a general guideline.
 Further, the margin loan limits are reviewed and adjusted, if necessary, by our Margin Financing Approver from time to time.
-Please refer to the paragraph headed "Business - Our business model - (ii) Financing services - Margin accounts" in this prospectus for more details.
-Due authorisation for client account operation : We require our margin clients to provide us standing authority for us to pledge the securities collaterals to our financing bank to obtain credit line for re-financing purposes.
+Please refer to the sub-section headed "Business - Our business model - (ii) Financing services - Margin accounts" in this document for more details.

+Due authorisation for client account operation

+We require our margin clients to provide us standing authority for us to pledge the securities collaterals to our financing bank to obtain credit line for re-financing purposes.

 We adopt the same policy in respect of standing authority from our margin financing clients as from our securities broking clients.
-Please refer to the paragraph headed "Business - Risk management and internal control - Risk management and internal management and internal control - Risk management and internal control measures for our securities brokerage business - Due authorisation for client account operation" in this prospectus for more details as to our policy in respect of standing authority from client.
+Please refer to the sub-section headed "Business - Risk management and internal control - Risk management and internal control measures for our securities brokerage business - Due authorisation for client account operation" in this document for more details as to our policy in respect of standing authority from client.

+Collateral requirement

-Collateral requirement : We require our margin account clients to provide us with collateral, generally in the form of equity securities and debt instruments listed on the Stock Exchange, sufficient to cover the loan amount when we grant the margin loan.
+We require our margin account clients to provide us with collateral, generally in the form of equity securities and debt instruments listed on the Stock Exchange, sufficient to cover the loan amount when we grant the margin loan.
 We provide a list of shares qualified as collateral for our margin financing business and devise the corresponding lending ratio based on the average lending ratio set by our major banks.
 We update such list periodically or as soon as or major banks adjust their lending ratio.
 Whereas our senior management retains the absolute discretion to accept other marketable assets comprising securities traded on foreign exchanges and bonds on a case-by-case basis, we generally do not provide margin financing for warrants.
-Please refer to the paragraph headed "Business - Our business model - (ii) Financing services - Collaterals" in this prospectus for more details.
+Please refer to the sub-section headed "Business - Our business model - (ii) Financing services - Collaterals" in this document for more details.

-Ongoing monitoring and forced liquidation:We monitor the loan-to-value ratio of client to which we provide margin financing on a regular basis.
+Ongoing monitoring and forced liquidation

+We monitor the loan-to-value ratio of client to which we provide margin financing on a regular basis.
 A MPR containing information including our client's outstanding margin amount, value of the collateral (if any) and loan-to-value ratio will be generated by our operations department (back office) for review by our compliance officer on a daily basis.

 Depending on the loan-to-value ratio, we will issue top-up reminder or margin call to our clients to carry out measures to restore the ratio to our acceptable level within our specified timeframe.
 The top-up reminders and margin call records are duly filed within our internal record system.
 In case no restoration action is done within our specified timeframe by our client under margin call, we are entitled to mandatorily liquidate and conduct forced sale of the securities collateral and apply the proceeds to reduce the loan amount so as to bring the loan-to-value ratio to our acceptable level.
-Please refer to the paragraphs headed "Margin finance monitoring and call", "Follow-up actions on top-up reminders and margin call" and "Forced sale" in the sub-section headed "Business - Our business model - (ii) Financing services" in this prospectus for more details.
+Please refer to the sub-sections headed "Margin finance monitoring and call", "Follow-up actions on top-up reminders and margin call" and "Forced sale" in the sub-section headed "Business - Our business model - (ii) Financing services" in this document for more details.